web-vision/magento-tax-changer/README.md

 Tax Changer does the following:

-* Adds new tax classes, rules and tax rates to the Magento System
+* Adds new tax classes, rules and tax rates to the Magento 1 or 2 system
 * The old tax rates don't get touched
 * All products will be changed, so the new tax rates will be applied according to the former setting.